-Three form C relay outputs are provided on the rear panel on the nine pin connector (see Figure 4-5).
+Three form C relay outputs are provided on the rear panel on the nine pin connector (See Figure 4-5).
 The relays are labeled "Relay 1," "Relay 2," and "Relay 3."

 The relays are dry contact type form C (SPDT) relays with Normally Open (N.O.), Normally Closed (N.C.) and Common (COM) contacts.
 The relays are capable of driving loads of up to 250VAC, 5A.
 For maximum contact life, the relays should only be used to drive resistive loads.
-Contact life may be dramatically shortened if inductive loads are driven without any provision for minimizing a high voltage "inductive kick" that can occur.
-See Section 7.2.3 to configure the alarms.
+Contact life may be dramatically shortened if inductive loads are driven without any provision for minimizing high voltage "inductive kick" that can occur.
+See Section 7.2.6 to configure the concentration for the alarm trigger.